2025 Philadelphia District Attorney election: Republican primary

 No candidate filed to run for district attorney in the Republican primary, but two weeks before the election, Republicans began a campaign to encourage GOP voters to write in Larry Krasner's Democratic opponent Patrick Dugan as the Republican nominee.
 As a result, Dugan received over 6,000 of the approximately 7,000 votes cast.

 Before the primaries Dugan's campaign said that he would not run as the Republican nominee even if he received the most votes, which they reiterated immediately after the election.
-However, in August Dugan announced that he would switch parties and accept the Republican nomination.
+However, in August Dugan announced that he would accept the Republican nomination.